 The highlight of the day was when the amphibious aircraft fired up and taxied out to make water takeoffs.

 “This is the first time in five years that the Grumman Widgeon was flown, and years since its’ been flown in the festival,” exclaimed Mark Ransom the event announcer.
 The blue and gold Widgeon joined its big brother the Grumman Goose painted in US Navy livery doing flybys and touch and goes on the water.

 Commercial airline and air taxi operators joined the flybys that started at 11 a.m. and went into the afternoon until 3 p.m.

 The largest of the aircraft participating was a regional airline Saab 2000 flown by PenAir that surprised the crowd with a 200 knot plus flight 15 feet over the water.
 PenAir also flew a Saab 340, in between flights by Iliamna Air, Rusts Flying Service, Security Aviation, Little Ace Cargo,

-The event attracted photographers filming, and making photos of an array of aircraft and aviation related activities.
+The event attracted photographers filming, and taking photos of an array of aircraft and aviation-related activities.